-Initial reports indicated good success rate, “Eighty-eight percent of the cases were rated “satisfactory” (excellent or good), and 12% were rated “unsatisfactory” (fair or poor),” when performed by experienced physicans.(1)
+Initial reports indicated good success rate.
+A 1987 study from the Department of Orthopaedic Surgery, University of California at Los Angeles wrote: “Eighty-eight percent of the cases were rated “satisfactory” (excellent or good), and 12% were rated “unsatisfactory” (fair or poor),” when performed by experienced physicians.(1)

 As the years went on however doctors began to doubt the surgery.

 In 2013, Dr. Robert Zaray Tashjian published research the Clinical journal of sports medicine suggesting that surgical interventions for subacromial impingement syndrome do not reveal one surgical technique to be better than another, nor do they show that surgery is superior in any way to conservative interventions.(2)